-- Reading quizzes can't be made up; - Video quizzes can be made up if the student passes the quiz; passing a video quiz will give the student a quiz grade and make up for an absence.
+- Reading quizzes can't be made up; - Video quizzes can be made up.
+If the student passes the quiz, this will give the student a quiz grade and make up for the absence.

-Missed Tests:

-A missed test needs to be made up with a week of the student's return to class.
+Missed Tests: a missed test needs to be made up within a week of the student's return to class.